nuru484/nuru484/README.md

-# Hi there 👋

-# Welcome to My Profile! 👋
+# Hi there, welcome to My Profile! 👋

 ## About Me